mattko517/portfolio/fishstocksustainability.md

 ![](https://github.com/mattko517/portfolio/blob/main/Sketch.png?raw=true)

 Although I knew this was far from the finished product, I wanted to know what other people thought before proceeding so I shared these sketches with some peers to get their opinions and to see what I could improve on.
 I told them my goals for this data visualization, and I also showed them the original one from the FAO.
 Most of the feedback I received revolved around clarity and confusion on what they were looking at.
 It was difficult to decipher my initial sketches and I wasn't able to show how the different regions were changing over time because of all the stuff going on in my visualization.
+Taking this feedback into consideration, I went back to the drawing board.
+I wanted to keep the line graphs because I thought that they were the easiest to read and to demonstrate the change over time but I agreed that my initial sketches were just as meaningless as the FAO's because of the confusion it caused.
+My final design led to this

+<div class="flourish-embed flourish-chart" data-src="visualisation/5360049"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+I decided to keep the line graphs but separate them by region.